isbeorn/nina.docs/docs/tabs/equipment.md

 ![Management](../images/tabs/equipment2.png)

-1. The drop-down box that lists detected devices.
+1. A drop-down box that lists all detected devices.
 2. Buttons to the right of the drop-down box may be used to:
 <ol type="a">
     <li>Configure the selected device or ASCOM driver</li>